 The sheer amount of African wildlife at this park will amaze even seasoned safari-goers.
 Giraffes, rhinos, zebras, wildebeests, gazelles, bongos and other incredible animals roam rolling hills and woodlands in this expansive park, a 1½-hour drive north of San Francisco.
 Dozens of birds also call the park home, including cranes, flamingoes, ostriches, and storks.
 Guests board small vehicles to tour the park with informative guides, and you really don’t know what will be around the next corner.
 Visitors of all ages also enjoy closer encounters with some of the park’s animals.
 For an unforgettable experience (families welcome), consider an overnight stay in an ultra-tricked-up safari-style tent, with plush beds, private bathrooms, and a natural soundtrack outside that’s straight out of the Serengeti.

-Editor’s note: Due to road closures related to the wine country wildfires of 2017, Safari West is closed until Nov.
-20. Its overnight camps will re-open in March 2018.
+Editor’s note: Due to the wine country wildfires of 2017, Safari West's overnight camps will remain closed until March 2018.
+The park's Safari Tours re-opened in November.

 This quarter-scale railroad park was the dream of Sonoma printer Stanley Frank.
 He filled the park’s 10 acres with scaled-down locomotives and train cars built as exact replicas of classic full-size versions, making TrainTown one of the most detailed sets of scaled trains in the country.